luisdrita/RoadSafety/readme.md

 ### Object Detection
-YOLOv5 is the most recent version of YOLO which was originally developed by Joe Redmon.
+YOLOv5 is the most recent version of YOLO which was originally developed by Joseph Redmon.
 First version runs in framework called Darknet which was built specifically to execute YOLO.

-Version 5 is only the 2nd model which was not developed by Joe Redmon (after version 4) and the first running in the state-of-the-art machine learning framework PyTorch.
+Version 5 is only the 2nd model which was not developed by Joseph Redmon (after version 4) and the first running in the state-of-the-art machine learning framework PyTorch.

 This model was pre-trained using Coco dataset.
 Thus, it was able to identify 30 different classes of objects.
 Distributed